-Dedicated offices have been allocated as illustrated in the following table to remove the need for shared desks and chairs.
+Staff attending site will be low in number and will all have their own dedicated work station.
 Staff should where possible not share computer or phone equipment and if they do they must be wiped between users.
 The Photocopiers will be moved from the pigeon hole room to the library to reduce traffic in this area.